Revisiting Supervision for Continual Representation Learning: Experimental Setup

-\textbf{Evaluation} We use k-NN classifier to evaluate the quality of representations following~\citet{fini2022cassle, madaan2022lump} and Nearest Mean Classifier (NMC) as in~\cite{rebuffi2017_icarl, sdc_2020} to evaluate the stability of representations.
-We use CKA~\citep{kornblith2019similarity} to measure the similarity between representations of two models.
-Moreover, we use forgetting ($F$) and forward transfer ($FT$) commonly used in continual learning~\citep{lopez2017gradient}.
-We also measure task exclusion difference $EXC$~\citep{hess2023knowledge} to evaluate the level of retention of task-specific features.
-We use subscripts to indicate the evaluation dataset, e.g. $Acc_{C10}$ means "accuracy on C10".
+\textit{\textbf{\textbf{Evaluation.}}} We use k-NN classifier to evaluate the quality of representations following~\cite{fini2022cassle, madaan2022lump} and Nearest Mean Classifier (NMC) as in~\cite{rebuffi2017_icarl, sdc_2020} to evaluate the stability of representations.
+We use CKA~\cite{kornblith2019similarity} to measure the similarity between representations of two models.
+Moreover, we use forgetting ($F$) and forward transfer ($FT$) commonly used in continual learning~\cite{lopez2017gradient}.
+We also measure task exclusion difference $EXC$~\cite{hess2023knowledge} to evaluate the level of retention of task-specific features.
+We use subscripts to indicate the evaluation dataset, e.g. $Acc_{C10}$ means "accuracy on C10 dataset".
+We report means and standard deviations computed across 3 runs unless stated otherwise.